mcdonaldcarolyn/fish_finder/README.md

 ## Usage

-Type the following in your command line to run the gem
+Type the following in your command line to run the gem:

 	$ fish_finder-cli